Scope and arrangement

 1933-1934

-Files pertains to early, local depression relief efforts in New York City, and the relationship of those efforts to Works Progress Administration and other New Deal projects
+The Emergency Public Works Commission series dates from 1933 to 1934 and covers Moses' time as chairman of the New Deal commission.
+Files pertain to local relief efforts in New York City during the Great Depression, and the relationship of those efforts to the Works Progress Administration and other New Deal projects.

 -